AShenawy/UE4-GameAI_Project/README.md

 * All code was built using UE4's visual scripting blueprints.
 * Specific AI behaviour was built using UE4's Behaviour Tree, Blackboard, Environment Query System (EQS) and blueprints.

-AI blueprints and Behaviour Tree are commented within the project as well.
+Note: AI-related blueprints and Behaviour Tree are commented within the project as well.

 ## AI Behaviour